-69 Assessment
+70 Assessment

-- 69.1 Sympathetic and constructive marking of the children's work should encourage the pupils to take risks in their vocabulary choices, as well as alleviate embarrassment. - 69.2 All members of staff, irrespective of subject, should indicate incorrectly spelled words where appropriate by underlining the specific error in the word and marking SP in the margin.
-If appropriate, the children can rewrite the word, or log in their log books. - 69.3 Formative assessment throughout all written work in all subjects. - 69.4 Formative assessment through the completion of RWI practice books.
+- 70.1 EMPATHETIC and constructive marking of the children's work should encourage the pupils to take risks in their vocabulary choices, as well as alleviate embarrassment. - 70.2 All members of staff, irrespective of subject, should indicate incorrectly spelled words where appropriate by underlining the specific error in the word and marking SP in the margin.
+If appropriate, the children can rewrite the word. - 70.3 Formative assessment throughout all written work in all subjects. - 70.4 In Pre-prep, formative assessment through the completion of RWI practice books.